 BestBrokers.com believe that OANDA deserves to be considered amongst some of the world’s best forex brokers.
 With its strong regulation (trust), excellent platforms (functionality), and impressive research (informative), OANDA is a broker that ticks a lot of boxes.

 Our only real negative is the lack of selection in trading instruments.
-There are no stock CFDs and a minimal crypto selection.
+Unlike crypto brokers, OANDA do not offer stock trading CFDs and has a minimal crypto selection.
 Aside from that, we believe OANDA is an excellent broker.